Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 |---|---|---|---|

-| Money Market Funds | Bills | High yield, safe, liquid | Continued expansion |
+| Money Market Funds | Bills | High yield, safe, liquid | Continued expansion to $7.8T+ |

-| Pension Funds | Long bonds | Liability matching (duration hedging) | Buy on dips |
+| Pension Funds / Insurers | Long bonds | Liability matching (duration hedging) | Buy on dips |

-| Hedge Funds | All tenors | Basis trade, arbitrage | Active |
+| Hedge Funds | All tenors | Basis trade, relative value | High leverage, monitor closely |

-| The Fed | Bills | MBS reinvestment | New buyer |
+| The Fed | Bills | MBS reinvestment + RMPs | New marginal buyer |

-Structural Changes in Foreign Investors
+Structural Differentiation in Foreign Investors

 Who Filled the Gap?

-Hedge Fund Basis Trades
+Hedge Fund Basis Trade: Double-Edged Sword

 What is a Basis Trade?